If you need a printer for your home use and want a hassle-free printing experience then laser printers are the way to go.

 Unfortunately, though, laser printers do have a high upfront cost.
 However, if you have a large printing volume, then in the long run, laser printers are definitely more economical.

-In this article, we will have a look at the best laser printers for home use in 2019.
+In this article, we will have a look at the best current laser printers for home use.
 We will look printers that have low duty cycle and thus are cheaper than office grade laser printers.

 List of Best Laser Printers for Home Use